A Guide to play the E Major Scale on Guitar

 It’s always a good practice to play each of these scale positions in both ascending and descending orders.
 All the scale positions above are in ascending order starting from the lowest sounding note to the highest one (in pitch).
 So, try playing them from the highest note on the 1st string and play all the notes one by one in reverse order until you reach the lowest note on the 6th string.

 Now you know the notes in the E major scale.
-These notes can be used to create the E major chord.
-Here’s how:
+These notes can be used to create the various E major chord that listed below, here’s how you can make these chord:

 the-e-major-chord